Dog Training for Real Life

 Our Philosophy

-At East Mountain Dog Training™ our approach combines years of experience and formal education in the study of animal behavior and training.
+At Treasure Coast Canines our approach combines years of experience and formal education in the study of animal behavior and training.
 We work to minimize the use of aversive training methods and maximize the use of positive reinforcement techniques to modify animal behavior through the Least Intrusive Minimally Aversive (LIMA) approach.

 Our Trainers